College in Canada? After Trump's win, more in US consider it

 Colleges from Quebec to British Columbia say applications and website traffic from the United States have been surging since Trump’s victory Nov.
 8. Although many Canadian schools had also ramped up recruiting in the U.S. recently, some say dismay over the presidential election has fueled a spike in interest beyond their expectations.

-Lara Godoff, a 17-year-old from Napa, Calif., said she scrapped any notion of staying in the U.S. the day after the election.
+Lara Godoff, a 17-year-old from Napa, California, said she scrapped any notion of staying in the U.S. the day after the election.
 Among other concerns, Godoff, a Democrat, said she fears Trump’s administration will ease enforcement of federal rules against sexual assault, making campuses less safe for women.

 Godoff had applied to one college in Canada but added three more as safety schools after the election.